anshb49/CS126-FinalProject/DEVELOPMENT.md

 when in contact with monster.

 - **4/28/20** = Created animated player and increased number of monsters every 20 seconds.
-Still need to display scores on this game over screen and create a game over screen when in contact with monster.
+Slowed down speed of flash monster.
+Still need to display scores on this game over screen and create a game over screen when in contact with monster, create welcome screen, and sound effects, and add levels.